AartiCouture/INFCoin-Project-/README.md

 <img width="1435" alt=" INFCOIN contract w:token address" src="https://user-images.githubusercontent.com/87285522/149603964-be6c4b31-a067-4cd6-a7af-096edb3beab2.png">

-Once the INFCoin contract was deployed, we checked our ganace account balance.
+Once the INFCoin contract was deployed, we checked our ganache account balance.

 <img width="1434" alt="check balance of Ganache acct" src="https://user-images.githubusercontent.com/87285522/149603985-632991f2-429d-4cfa-94c9-e34f471f0c02.png">

-In the final step we checked the inflation and checked to see our tokens increased.
+In the next step we checked the inflation and checked to see our tokens increased.

 <img width="1431" alt="check inflation and check adjusted balance" src="https://user-images.githubusercontent.com/87285522/149604092-b83b3ecc-5a7d-4083-8134-7ead5a2c987b.png">

+Finally, we added INFCoin to our metamask wallet.

 Inflation Coin is a store of value for you fiat currency that hedges against inflation, something your bank does not do.